Kashaan-M/blog/regular-expression-for-arabic-and-similar-languages.md

 Regular Expressions utilize Unicode code points to perform their operations on characters.

-Unicode has placed the characters or " <span dir="rtl">حروف الہجا </span> " of Urdu, Sindhi, Pashto, Persian, Arabic and Kurdish in a single unicode block called the [Arabic Script](https://en.wikipedia.org/wiki/Arabic_script_in_Unicode) which comprises of 256 code points.
+Unicode has placed the characters or " <span dir="rtl" class="urdu urdu-p">حروف الہجا </span> " of Urdu, Sindhi, Pashto, Persian, Arabic and Kurdish in a single unicode block called the [Arabic Script](https://en.wikipedia.org/wiki/Arabic_script_in_Unicode) which comprises of 256 code points.

 The **`\w`** character class in regular expressions only matches latin alphabets or the 26 alphabets of English Language hence we cannot use it to match Arabic Script characters.